 Add the kangkung stalks—the thick ones.
 They take the longest to cook so they go into the pan first.
 Stir.
 Pour in about three tablespoonfuls of water and cook for about two minutes.

 Add the middle portion of the stalks, stir, cook for a minute.

 Add the kangkung leaves, stir and cook for about half a minute.

-Taste, add more fish sauce if needed.
+Taste, add more fish sauce if needed and serve hot.